WinterAxis/ESV-MD-Bible/The_Bible_esv/The_Bible_esv/50_Philippians/Phil_2.md

 So receive him in the Lord with all joy, and honor such men,

 ###### 30
-for he nearly died for the work of Christ, risking his life to complete what was lacking in your service to me. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+for he nearly died for the work of Christ, risking his life to complete what was lacking in your service to me.

 ***